prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. code-block:: tsref

     interface WireSepaResponse {
-      // Legal name of the mint operator who is receiving the funds
+      // Legal name of the exchange operator who is receiving the funds
       receiver_name: string;

-      // IBAN account number for the mint
+      // IBAN account number for the exchange
       iban: string;

-      // BIC of the bank of the mint
+      // BIC of the bank of the exchange
       bic: string;

       // the EdDSA signature_ (binary-only) with purpose
-      // `TALER_SIGNATURE_MINT_PAYMENT_METHOD_SEPA` signing over the hash over the
+      // `TALER_SIGNATURE_EXCHANGE_PAYMENT_METHOD_SEPA` signing over the hash over the
       // 0-terminated strings representing the receiver's name, IBAN and the BIC.
       sig: EddsaSignature;
     }